-Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Penta- chlorophenol (ppb) 1 0 Discharge from wood preserving factories Some people who drink water containing pentachlorophenol in excess of the MCL over many years could experience problems with their liver or kidneys and may have an increased risk of getting cancer.
-Picloram (ppb) 500 500 Herbicide runoff Some people who drink water containing picloram in excess of the MCL over many years could experience problems with their liver.
-Silvex (2,4,5-TP) (ppb) 50 50 Residue of banned herbicide Some people who drink water containing silvex in excess of the MCL over many years could experience liver problems.
-Simazine (ppb) <0.1 1/24/23 4 4 NO Herbicide runoff Some people who drink water containing simazine in excess of the MCL over many years could experience problems with their blood.
-Toxaphene (ppb) 3 0 Runoff/leaching from insecticide used on cotton and cattle Some people who drink water containing toxaphene in excess of the MCL over many years could have problems with their kidneys, liver, or thyroid, and may have an increased risk of getting cancer.
+Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Penta- chlorophenol (ppb) <0.1 1/17/24 1 0 NO Discharge from wood preserving factories Some people who drink water containing pentachlorophenol more than the MCL over many years could experience problems with their liver or kidneys and may have an increased risk of getting cancer.
+Picloram (ppb) <2 500 500 NO Herbicide runoff Some people who drink water containing picloram in excess of the MCL over many years could experience problems with their liver.
+Silvex (2,4,5-TP) (ppb) 50 50 Residue of banned herbicide Some people who drink water containing silvex more than the MCL over many years could experience liver problems.
+Simazine (ppb) <0.1 1/17/24 4 4 NO Herbicide runoff Some people who drink water containing simazine more than the MCL over many years could experience problems with their blood.
+Toxaphene (ppb) 3 0 Runoff/leaching from insecticide used on cotton and cattle Some people who drink water containing toxaphene more than the MCL over many years could have problems with their kidneys, liver, or thyroid, and may have an increased risk of getting cancer.